Ogden has a history of being one of Utah’s most diverse cities, and one of its richest sources of Black History.

 Who was calling?

 Charlie Parker, Chet Baker, Paul Gonsalves, Lester Young, Count Basie, Duke Ellington, Dizzy Gillespie, Nat King Cole, Louis Armstrong, Cab Calloway, and Ray Charles.
 Joe would unlock the club and jam with them until just before the whistle blew on the train that carried them to the next gig.

 Beyond those documented sessions, it’s unclear whether Joe was around when the Porters & Waiters Club hosted Fats Domino, B.B King, and Marvin Gaye.
 Joe may have been on the road.
 Only Thelma knows.

 By 1951, the club desegregated due to the number of white Weber State students wanting to cross the street from north to south to hear not just the best music in town, but in the nation.
-It didn’t take long before Porters & Waiters Club was the single hottest spot in town…kids were crossing the street wherever they wanted.
+It didn’t take long before Porters & Waiters Club was the single hottest spot in the city, kids were crossing the street wherever they wanted.

 By the mid-50s, other nearby clubs and bars began to suffer financially and knew that they needed a bit of that Joe McQueen magic.
-They offered better pay, better hours, better anything…but Joe refused, insisting that he wouldn’t play anywhere that his friends couldn’t come hear him.
-Unless African-Americans were allowed, Joe wouldn’t play.
+They offered better pay, better hours, better anything, but Joe refused, insisting that he wouldn’t play anywhere that his friends couldn’t come hear him.
+Unless Black people were allowed, Joe wouldn’t play.